the-road-to-javascript/the-road-to-javascript/manuscript/intro.md

 **Can I help to improve the content?**

 If you have feedback, shoot me an email and I will consider your suggestions.
-Don't expect many replies for bug tracking or troubleshoots though because that's what's the community for.
+Don't expect many replies for bug tracking or troubleshoots though because that's what's the community is for.

 **What do I do if I encounter a bug?**